sprachy/sprachy/README.md

 # Sprachy 🇩🇪🐿

+Sprachy is a web app for learning German.
+It focuses on explaining the _patterns_ in the language: how words are changed to make other words, how to predict grammatical gender for nouns you haven't seen before, how words are ordered to make sentences, and so on.

+Since humans are particularly geared to remember surprising story-like things, we use some dorky characters and examples!

+## Setting up for development

-Sprachy runs on Cloudflare Workers and FaunaDB, a combination of services that allows it to be globally distributed and infinitely scalable.
+Sprachy runs on Cloudflare Workers and FaunaDB, a nice combination of "serverless" services that allows it to be globally distributed and infinitely scalable.

-## Installing dependencies
+### Installing dependencies

 You will need [node](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/getting-started/install).